Dicen que cabalga sobre un tigre (They say she rides a tiger)

 Animated by a shifting cast of collaborators from music, performance, art, and poetry, Dicen que cabalga sobre un tigre is being produced in Puerto Rico and at EMPAC, where the center’s theatrical infrastructure forms the backdrop to an iterative and recursive moving image work.

-Dicen que cabalga sobre un tigre is commissioned for the Feminist Art Coalition series by EMPAC / Curtis R. Priem Experimental Media and Performing Arts Center at Rensselaer Polytechnic Institute and is supported by Creative Capital.
+Dicen que cabalga sobre un tigre is commissioned for the Feminist Art Coalition series by EMPAC / Curtis R. Priem Experimental Media and Performing Arts Center at Rensselaer Polytechnic Institute and is supported by Andy Warhol Foundation for the Visual Arts, Creative Capital, and the National Endowment for the Arts.